ray-x/go.nvim/README.md

 - Go to alternative go file (between test and source)
 - Test with ginkgo, richgo inside floaterm (to enable floaterm, guihua.lua has to be installed)
 - Go 1.18 support, configure your go to `go1.18` in config
-- Code refactor made easy: GoFixPlural, FixStruct, FixSwitch, Add comment, IfErr, ModTidy, GoGet ...
+- Code refactor made easy: GoFixPlural, FixStruct, FixSwitch, Add comment, IfErr, ModTidy, GoGet, extract function/block with codeactions...
 Most of the tools are built on top of treesitter AST or go AST.
 It is fast and accurate.
 - GoCheat get go cheatsheet from [cheat.sh](https://cheat.sh/).
 - Smart build tag detection when debug/run tests (e.g. `//go:build integration`)